sybenzvi/biosketch/README.md

 ## Why?

 As of May 2020, NSF (and DOE) have moved to the NIH-style [SciENcv format](https://www.ncbi.nlm.nih.gov/sciencv/) for proposal biosketches.
-As of June/July 2021, importing references into SciENcv can be painful if your references are not already in PubMed.
-That excludes prominent astronomy and astrophysics journals such as the Astrophysical Journal, A&A, MNRAS, etc. This project provides some ways to reduce the pain by showing you how to manually import reference in RIS format.
+As of June/July 2021, importing references into SciENcv can be painful if your references are not already in PubMed, which excludes prominent astronomy and astrophysics journals such as the Astrophysical Journal, A&A, MNRAS, etc. and a number of physics journals from Elsevier.
+This project provides some ways to reduce the pain by showing you how to manually import reference in RIS format.

 ## How?